iPad: Scroll or Card?

-In practice, it’s pretty clear who won the debate: 99% of all websites scroll and most desktop applications scroll when they display a lot of information.
-So while in most cases, scrolling won the race, there are instances (see PowerPoint) where the card model makes more sense.
+In practice, it’s pretty clear who won the debate: 99% of all websites scroll, and most desktop applications scroll when they display a lot of information.
+While scrolling won the race in most cases, there are instances (see PowerPoint) where the card model makes more sense.
 What instances?

 Cards have a fixed-size presentation canvas.
 You can position your information within this two-dimensional space to your heart’s content (allowing for beautiful layouts), but you can’t make it any bigger.
 Users have to jump to a new card to get to information than won’t fit on a single card.
 HyperCard was the most famous example of this model.